markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

     Also drives the research forward (search, explore, or terminate).

     - We instruct the deepseek-reasoner to produce JSON, then attempt to parse it.
-    - If parsing fails, we call deepseek-chat with response_format={'type':'json_object'}
-      to repair/morph the text into valid JSON.
+    - If parsing fails, we call gpt-4o-mini to repair/morph the text into valid JSON.
     """

     def __init__(self, config: Optional[Dict[str, Any]] = None):